pgosar/CyberNvim/README.md

 ### Installation

 I would recommend taking parts of code you like from the stars of the show, my [vim/nvim](https://github.com/pgosar/useful-things/tree/main/dotfiles/config/vim-nvim/) settings, my [tmux](https://github.com/pgosar/useful-things/tree/main/dotfiles/config/tmux.conf) settings, and my [terminal](https://github.com/pgosar/useful-things/tree/main/dotfiles/config/shells) settings, which you are probably here for.
-Beware that a couple files associated with my terminal tend to feature hard coded filepaths unique to my system, but these are simple to change.
-Furthermore, I keep all nvim specific configs at the very bottom of my vimrc since I prefer having everything in one file for easy sharing.
 If you go the ```git clone``` route, you can also symlink my files to your own configuration files using
 ``` python
 ln ~/dotfiles/dotfiles/config/vim-nvim/vimrc ~/.vimrc